Ever feel you spend way too much of your time tidying up the house?

 It was the first time I heard anyone talking about sorting through the contents of your home in such a way, as to never need to do a major declutter again.

 It gave me hope to start decluttering my home because I knew there would be an end point.
+Even though it felt like it, I didn’t have an infinite amount of stuff.

 Where to start decluttering?